Kalpika-Paul/TaskManagementSystem/README.md

-I used React Js for frontend and for backend I used laravel .
-The database was phpmyadmin.
+I used React Js for frontend and for backend I used laravel, The database was phpmyadmin,
-I used api.php to call api to the frontend.
+I used api.php to call api to the frontend,
-The frontend files are in resources->js->all files
+The frontend files are in resources->js->all files,
-I used MySql for database
+I used MySql for database,